Tossing your hat into the ring for a fresh new job?

 As an example, this Business Development resume employs a growth performance chart to show multi-category revenue wins, allowing the reader to quickly skim for more detail.
 This tutorial on charts in Microsoft Word can give you a quick-start lesson.

-NOTE: You’ll want to put the chart “in front” of text that conveys the same data, enabling ATS systems to pick it up.
+NOTE: You’ll want to put the chart “in front” of text that conveys the same data, just in case your resume is reviewed using software or read by ATS in text form.

 Wondering what else your resume should look like?
 Don’t forget the often-ignored section headings, such as Work History or Education.